Dave Rowntree: Personal life

 In 1994, Rowntree married Paola Marra, a Canadian woman.
 They divorced in the early 2000s.
-In 2024, Mara, who had been living with terminal bowel cancer since 2021, travelled to Dignitas in Switzerland to take her own life.
+In 2024, Marra, who had been living with terminal bowel cancer since 2021, travelled to Dignitas in Switzerland to take her own life.
 Rowntree offered to accompany her, but she declined.

 In 2007, he was dating Michelle de Vries.

 In the early 1990s, Rowntree was a heavy drinker.
 He stopped drinking alcohol in 1993 after a particularly heavy drinking session with members of the band Siouxsie and the Banshees.
 However, several years later, he began a cocaine habit.
-This led to a public incident in 2003 when, during a TV interview of Blur for MuchMusic by Canadian journalist Nardwuar the Human Serviette, Rowntree was seen mocking and physically intimidating Nardwuar throughout the interview.
+This led to a public incident in 2003 when, during a TV interview of Blur for MuchMusic by the Canadian journalist Nardwuar, Rowntree was seen mocking and physically intimidating Nardwuar throughout the interview.
 Rowntree has apologised several times since for his behaviour, saying that "the day after a cocaine binge I'd sometimes fly into a murderous rage, and that this was the case on that day".
 Nardwuar accepted Rowntree's apology on Twitter.
 By 2007, Rowntree stated that he had stopped using drugs and was "active in the recovery community".
 He keeps a clip of the interview on his phone, to watch if he ever considers relapsing into drug use.
 Nardwuar later said of Rowntree's apology "It's so nice of him.
 I love the fact that someone is using my interview for motivational purposes."

 Rowntree is a trustee on the board of Release, a charity that campaigns for evidence-based drug policies founded on principles of public health.